115 Oak Ave. Aurora, IL 60506 (630) 859-2877 email@example.com

 The already full-service food service branched out to do even more high-end cocktail, dinner and theme parties such as luaus, Oktoberfests and elegant dinner parties for any number of guests.

 In 1990, Jeff and Dan bought the business from their parents.
-Charleen continued, and still continues to this day, to prepare with love many of the salads and soups she has been making for over fifty years.
+Charleen continued to prepare with love many of the salads and soups she has been making for over fifty years.
 Many of her delicious recipes were handed down from family members and are closely guarded secrets that only a privileged few share.
 Charleen decided to officially retire in 2004.

 In 1995, Dan and his wife Mary sold their share of Reuland Food Service to Jeff and his wife, Cindi.
-Dan and Mary moved with their family to Boulder Junction, Wisconsin where they presently own a catering and banquet facility.
+Jeff, Brigit, and Ryan Reuland share in the ownership today.

 Thank you to our loyal customers,